TNBakke/employee_attrition/README.md

 ### Future Work
-[ ] Perform some more feature engineering for training the machine learning algorithms (i.e. creating 'Young and Underpaid' feature)
+* Perform some more feature engineering for training the machine learning algorithms
-[ ] Perform XGBoost ML model
+* Build XGBoost Machine Learning model and evaluate performace against Optimized Random Forest
-[ ] Create a Flask application for HR departments to access and input in respective employee features to compute a probability of them voluntarily leaving
+* Create a Flask application for HR departments to access and input in respective employee features to compute a probability of them voluntarily leaving